postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 <img alt="Workspaces selected" src="https://assets.postman.com/postman-docs/workspace-overview-switcher-selected-v9.19.jpg"/>

+With a [Postman account](/docs/getting-started/postman-account/) you can create various types of workspaces:

+* **Personal** - Personal workspaces are only visible to you on Postman Free, Basic, and Professional plans.
+If you are on an Enterprise team, personal workspaces are also visible to [Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
-Personal workspaces are visible only to you.
-With a [Postman account](/docs/getting-started/postman-account/) you can create unlimited workspaces.
-With team workspaces, you can share and manage access to project elements with collaborators.
-[Public workspaces](/docs/collaborating-in-postman/using-workspaces/public-workspaces/) enable you to collaborate on entities with anyone across the world.
+* **Team** - Team workspaces enable you to share projects with collaborators and and manage access to them within your team.
+* **Public** - [Public workspaces](/docs/collaborating-in-postman/using-workspaces/public-workspaces/) enable you to collaborate on entities with anyone across the world.

 By adding an element such as a collection to a workspace, collaborators with access to the workspace will also be able to access the element by default with read-only permissions.
 You can [configure access settings](/docs/collaborating-in-postman/roles-and-permissions/) for the workspace on an individual basis to provide permissions depending on your account.